influxdata/helm-charts/charts/influxdb/README.md

 ## Configure the chart

-Configurable parameters and descriptions for the InfluxDB Helm chart are stored in `values.yaml` and listed in the table below.
+The following table lists configurable parameters, their descriptions, and their default values stored in `values.yaml`.

 | Parameter | Description | Default |
 |---|---|---|